ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 explicit-mode:
 : A YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.
-: Note that the the actual portion of the spectrum occupied by an OTSi is not explicitly reported within the explicit-mode parameters because it can be calculated using the available-baud-rate, the roll-off and the min-carrier-spacing attributes.
+: Note that the actual portion of the spectrum occupied by an OTSi is not explicitly reported within the explicit-mode parameters because it can be calculated using the available-baud-rate, the roll-off and the min-carrier-spacing attributes.

 transceiver-tuning-range:
 : A YANG grouping that defines the transceiver tuning range, which